 6. 115 Tang Shui

 Renowned for serving up the best traditional Chinese desserts in Singapore, it’s no wonder that 115 Tang Shui always has a long queue.
 If you’re craving a certain dessert, you’ll need to pray to the tang shui gods for luck.
 The desserts here are on a rotation, so you won’t be able to get all of them on the same day.
 Nevertheless, you can still go for their staples like Almond, Black Sesame, Walnut and Peanut pastes that are available everyday.
-We recommend trying 115 Tang Shui’s Green Bean Soup as it’s prepared with an herb called rue.
-This herb gives the Green Bean Soup a unique flavour that’s sweet, bitter and somewhat citrusy.
+We recommend trying 115 Tang Shui’s Green Bean Soup.
+It’s prepared with rue, the key to the soup’s unique flavour profile.
+Just think of a Green Bean Soup that’s sweet, bitter and somewhat citrusy.
 Desserts can’t get any better at this best traditional dessert shop in Singapore!

 Address: 335 Smith Street, #02-206, S(050335)